stefanuebe/vaadin-fullcalendar/migration.md

 If you need this feature again, please contact us and we will check how to bring it back in one or another way.

 ## Migration steps / manual in detail
+### Timezone
+Before heading into all utc and timezone related changes, the first thing to mention is, that the Timezone class now has some simple methods to apply or remove the offset of the timezone it represents from a local date time to create another ((un)offsetted) local date time to help doing things manual.
+Just to keep in mind, when one of the following things might seem to be a to breaking change.

 ### Entry start / end and timezone.
-If you have used the `Instant` based versions, you do not need to change your code.
+If you have used the `Instant` based start / end api only, you theoretically do not need to change your code.
 Please notify that `getStartUTC / getEndUTC` have been deprecated.
 Replace them at some point with `getStartAsInstant / getEndAsInstant`.

 If you have used the `LocalDateTime` based versions, you will most likely need to change your code as the LocalDateTime based `getStart / getEnd` and
 `setStart / setEnd` methods are now always referring to UTC and never to the timezones.
 If you want to set or get the date time including